 Men who have sex with men (MSM) and transgender persons who have sex with men are at elevated risk for human immunodeficiency virus (HIV) and other sexually transmitted infections (STIs).
-LGBTQ youth have higher rates of sexually transmitted infections (e.g., gonorrhea, chlamydia) due to increased likelihood of engaging in high-risk sexual behaviors.
+LGBTQ youth have higher rates of STIs (e.g., gonorrhea, chlamydia) due to increased likelihood of engaging in high-risk sexual behaviors.
 The Centers for Disease Control and Prevention (CDC) estimate that gay and bisexual men made up 70% of new HIV infections in 2016, with higher rates among those aged 25-34 and black and Hispanic/Latino gay and bisexual men.
-In Washington State, over 12,000 people are living with a diagnosed HIV infection and approximately 450 new cases have been diagnosed per year from 2013 to 2016.
+In Washington State, over 12,000 people are living with a diagnosed HIV infection and approximately 450 new cases were diagnosed each year from 2013 to 2016.

-Many who identify as LGBTQ may not be comfortable or have difficulty disclosing sexual and gender orientation to their health care providers.
+Many who identify as LGBTQ may not be comfortable or may have difficulty disclosing sexual and gender orientation to their health care providers.
 Provider and patient assumptions, miscommunication, stigma, and lack of provider training and competency serve as barriers to providing consistent, high-quality medical care.
 Difficulties resulting from these obstacles are often compounded by structural aspects of the health care system that neglect gender or sexual minorities (e.g., electronic medical records), and issues related to health insurance coverage and policies that reinforce stigma within the health care system and across communities.

 These recommendations seek to align care delivery with existing evidence-based, culturally sensitive standards of care for LGBTQ people in Washington State and, through that effort, decrease health disparities.
+These recommendations are not intended to replace ongoing collaboration with the LGBTQ community to improve health care to this community.